 We are confident that these suggestions will help you combat unproductive feelings to remain active and productive at work.

-10 Ways to stay active and focused at work
+10 Ways to stay focused and avoid Monday blues

 The following are ten ways to stay active and attentive at work.
 All ideas are easy to implement and need few to no resources.
 However, we recommend that you follow most of them for the best outcome.
 Although you might find it challenging to adopt ideas such as walking meetings or exercise during work into your work routine at first, we are confident that you will love it and find it quite helpful after a few days.

 1. Re-engineer the work environment

 Feeling sluggish or unmotivated at work is a clear sign that you dislike your current work environment or have failed to adapt to it.
 As a result, the only option is to re-engineer or remodel it.
 There are various ways to improve the work environment, such as personalizing your workplace with your favorite items, plants, and family images, putting greater focus on natural lighting, and so on.

 In addition, you can integrate more physical exercise into your working routines, such as walking, standing, or yoga.
 It will provide several health benefits, as well as reduce work absence and improve cognitive capabilities, mood, and productivity.
 Moreover, you can replace chairs and tables with standing desks.
 All of these little but promising measures will help you completely transform your work environment into an energetic workplace.